frenkie/sockit/README.md

         // message-name will be the name you can listen for on the socket "message-name": {

-            // optional array of arguments, will generate input fields on the admin page:
+            // optional array of arguments, will generate input fields on the admin page,
+            // and an array (or just the argument value in case of 1 argument) will be
+            // passed on as the data of the message.
+            // Note that sockit actually doesn't care what you send and won't parse it.
+            // The type is only needed for the admin page to render the proper input fields
+            // adn in case of a 'json' type eval'ing the input value on that page.
             "arguments" : [
                 {
                   "name": "argument1",